In Poland, there are two types of Joint Stock entities

 if you are in need of assistance in opening this type of company.

 Extracts from the Trade Register where the foreign corporate entity is based are among the documents needed, and they must show the current status of the shareholders.
 In addition, it is also necessary to present the Articles of Association of the foreign shareholders, as well as the decision of the foreign corporate entity.
+Our lawyers in Poland can help you gather the needed documents and can handle the entire company registration procedure.
+They can also help you register your company for VAT

 Procedure duration for opening a joint-stock company in Poland